arcb01/g-narrator/README.md

 Once all keys have been set, you can run the app in the background and start using it.

 ## Known issues (Work in progress)
-- App sometimes crashes when display is loaded and clicking on the top part of the screen.
+- App sometimes crashes when display is loaded and clicking on the edges of the screen.

 ## Future work
 - [ ] Update documentation